rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

    NOTE: We keep the "feature1" version because that's the change we typically want to make.

+0. Save the file.
+Alternately, if you would rather

-0. Add the commit the change:
+0. Add and commit the change:

-   <pre><strong>git add . && git commit -m"Fix B2"
+   <pre><strong>git add somefile.md && git commit -m"Fix B2"
    </strong></pre>

 0. Resume: